Panithecracker/Delta-Hedging/README.md

 |:--:|:--:|
 | **S3** | **C3** |

 Due to the fact that the rebalancing is done finitely often the replication is not 100% exact, although remarkably close in both universes.
-On the first one, the portfolio has turned out to be worth slightly more than the option payoff while the opposite happens in the second realisation.
+On the first one, the portfolio has turned out to be worth slightly more than the option payoff (2.13 $) while the opposite happens in the second realisation (.
 In general, finite rebalancing leads to an unbiased replication error (mean of 0), whose deviation will converge to 0 as the rebalancing frequency increases.
 To examine the range of possibilities, I carried out a Monte Carlo simulation in which I evaluate the outcome of the discrete delta-hedging strategy over 5000 different, randomly generated scenarios of future stock price evolution.
 The table below summarizes the histograms for the replication error at expiry with two different rebalancing frequencies: the first one every trading day (252 times) and the second one about every 1 hour (5000 times).
 The mean of both is almost 0 and their deviations are about 44 cents and 1 cents.

 | <img width="700" height="525" alt="H1" src="https://github.com/user-attachments/assets/9c78b2a9-c8e6-4ec4-8225-c220a016a24b" /> | <img width="700" height="525" alt="H2" src="https://github.com/user-attachments/assets/4cc39991-fc57-4d3d-a649-4ccb1498bbcc" /> |